jdjakub/papers/prog-2022/prog22-manuscript.md

 In the "modern web", multiple programming languages treat JavaScript as a compilation target, and JavaScript is also used as a language on the server-side.
 This web is no longer simple enough to encourage copy-and-paste remixing of code from different sites.
 However, it does come with advanced developer tools that provide functionality resembling early interactive programming systems like Lisp and Smalltalk.
 The *Document Object Model (DOM)* structure created by a web page is transparent, accessible to the user and modifiable through the built-in browser inspector tools.
 Third-party code to modify the DOM can be injected via extensions.
 The DOM almost resembles the tree/graph model of Smalltalk and Lisp images, lacking the key persistence property.
 This limitation, however, is being addressed by Webstrates\ \cite{Webstrates}.

-## A-type programming systems
+## Application-focused systems
 The previously discussed programming systems were either universal, not focusing on any particular kind of application, or targeted at broad fields, such as Artificial Intelligence and symbolic data manipulation in Lisp's case.
-In contrast, the A-type programming systems focus on more narrow kinds of applications that need to be built.
+In contrast, the following examples focus on more narrow kinds of applications that need to be built.
 Many support programming based on rich interactions with specialized visual and textual notations.

 \paragraph{Spreadsheets.}
 The first system, VisiCalc, became available in 1979 and helped analysts perform budget calculations.
 As programming systems, spreadsheets are notable for their programming substrate (a two-dimensional grid) and evaluation model (automatic re-evaluation).
 The programmability of spreadsheets developed over time, acquiring features that made them into powerful programming systems in a way VisiCalc was not.
 The final step was the 1993 inclusion of *macros* in Excel, later further extended with *Visual Basic for Applications*.

+\paragraph{Graphical "languages".}
+Efforts to support programming without relying on textual code can only be called "languages" in a metaphorical sense.
+In these programming systems, programs are made out of graphical structures as in LabView \cite{LabView} or Programming-By-Example \cite{PBE}.

 \paragraph{HyperCard.}
 While spreadsheets were designed to solve problems in a specific application area, HyperCard \cite{HyperCard} was designed around a particular application format.
 Programs are "stacks of cards" containing multimedia components and controls such as buttons.
 These controls can be programmed with pre-defined operations like "navigate to another card", or via the HyperTalk scripting language for anything more sophisticated.